Dior + Balenciaga: The Kings of Couture and Their Legacies

 “Dior and Balenciaga were not only the most important and influential couturiers of their time, they have also remained very relevant today,” says Patricia Mears, deputy director and curator of the exhibition.

-Dior + Balenciaga: The Kings of Couture and Their Legacies features fashions by the two most important couturiers of the mid-20th century, Christian Dior (1905–1957) and Cristóbal Balenciaga (1895–1972).
-Featuring approximately 65 garments and ensembles drawn solely from The Museum at FIT’s permanent collection, it is the first exhibition to juxtapose the work of these legendary designers, side by side.
+Dior + Balenciaga: The Kings of Couture and Their Legacies featured fashions by the two most important couturiers of the mid-20th century, Christian Dior (1905–1957) and Cristóbal Balenciaga (1895–1972).
+Featuring approximately 65 garments and ensembles drawn solely from The Museum at FIT’s permanent collection, it was the first exhibition to juxtapose the work of these legendary designers, side by side.

-Unlike recent large-scale retrospective monographic exhibitions of the two designers, Dior + Balenciaga: The Kings of Couture and Their Legacies is an intimate, curatorial exploration and reevaluation of their work.
-The focus is on their innovative construction methods and the exquisite workmanship of their respective ateliers.
+Unlike recent large-scale retrospective monographic exhibitions of the two designers, Dior + Balenciaga: The Kings of Couture and Their Legacies was an intimate, curatorial exploration and reevaluation of their work.
+The focus was on their innovative construction methods and the exquisite workmanship of their respective ateliers.

 Although their backgrounds and methodologies were markedly different, Dior and Balenciaga concurrently produced fashions that captured the era’s hunger for luxury and elegance and led the restoration of France’s profitable fashion industry after the devastation of two world wars and a crippling economic depression.
 Together, they contributed to France’s economic and cultural recovery, both launching their eponymous collections at age 42.